-- 19. A retention gap is placed between the injector and the front of the column to - a. retain contaminants and prevent them from reaching the column - b. retain the sample and release it gradually to the column - c. prevent back flush of the injected solution - d. release random to the column
+19. A retention gap is placed between the injector and the front of the column to

+- c. prevent back flush of the injected solution - d. release random to the column

-- 20. Which of the following detectors give mass flow-dependent signals?
+20. Which of the following detectors give mass flow-dependent signals?

 - a.
 Electron capture detector

 - b.
 Field ionisation detector

 - c.
 Thermal conductivity detector

 - d.
 Proton capture

+- Answer: b

-- 21. Headspace analysis is carried out in order to - a. analyse volatile compounds from solid or liquid samples - b. determine the psychological state of the tutor - c. analyse the column contents ahead of the sample - d. determine non-volatiles
+21. Headspace analysis is carried out in order to

-- 22. Split injection is carried out by - a. splitting the sample into smaller portions to inject sequentially - b. splitting the sample into smaller portions to inject at the same time through parallel ports - c. splitting off some of the sample so that it does not enter the column - d.
-It does not splitting the sample portions
+- a. analyse volatile compounds from solid or liquid samples - b. determine the psychological state of the tutor - c. analyse the column contents ahead of the sample - d. determine non-volatiles - Answer: a a. splitting the sample into smaller portions to inject sequentially b. splitting the sample into smaller portions to inject at the same time through parallel ports c. splitting off some of the sample so that it does not enter the column d.
+It does not splitting the sample portions a.
+The distribution of an analyte between the stationary and the mobile phase b.
+The migration rate of an analyte through a column